-Reasons for Engaging in the Proposed Acquisitions d The Company's Board of Directors (the " Board of Directors ") believes that the Proposed Acquisitions and related transactions will result in the following significant benefits to the Company: a strategically attractive growth opportunity consistent with the Company strategy; increased financial strength and stability; organizational efficiency; reduced operating expenses and cash flow savings; and opportunity for improved regulated utility operating earnings through the execution of the Company's regulatory plan.
-The Board of Directors also believes that the Proposed Acquisitions and related transactions will result in the following significant benefits to the Company's other stakeholders: increased commitment to local communities; and improved customer convenience and service.
+Reasons for Engaging in the Proposed Acquisitions

+The Company's Board of Directors (the "Board of Directors") believes that the Proposed Acquisitions and related transactions will result in the following significant benefits to the Company:

+- an attractive local growth opportunity consistent with the Company's strategy; - reduced operating expenses and cash flow savings; - an opportunity for improved regulated utility operating earnings through the execution of the Company's regulatory plan; and - · increased market capitalization and liquidity.

+The Board of Directors also believes that the Proposed Acquisitions and related transactions will result in the following significant benefits to the Company's other stakeholders:

+- increased commitment to local communities; and - improved customer convenience and service.

 For a more detailed discussion regarding the Company's reasons for engaging in the Proposed Acquisitions, please see the section entitled The Proposed Acquisitions- Reasons for Engaging in the Proposed Acquisitions; Estimated Potential Synergies Attributable to the Proposed Acquisitions.

-Vote Required for the Approval of the Proposed Acquisitions A vote of the Company's shareholders is not required to approve the Proposed Acquisitions.
-However, the Company expects to finance the Proposed Acquisitions through (i) the sale and issuance of Common Stock in a public offering and (ii) the sale and issuance of debt at the subsidiary level.
+Vote Required for the Approval of the Proposed Acquisitions

+A vote of the Company's shareholders is not required to approve the Proposed Acquisitions.
+However, the Company expects to finance the Proposed Acquisitions through (i) the sale and issuance of up to 4,000,000 shares of Common Stock in a public offering and (ii) the sale and issuance of debt at the subsidiary level, and (iii) short-term lines of credit.
 At present, the Company's authorized shares of Common Stock available for issuance are insufficient for this purpose.
 Therefore, the Company is requesting that its shareholders approve and adopt an amendment to the Company's Articles of Incorporation, as amended, to increase the authorized number of shares of Common Stock from 8,000,000 shares to 16,000,000 shares in the aggregate.

-For a more detailed discussion regarding the shareholder vote required for approving and adopting the amendment referred to above, please see the sections entitled Information About the Special Meeting and Proposal No. 1-Amendment of the Articles of Incorporation .
+For a more detailed discussion regarding the shareholder vote required for approving and adopting the amendment referred to above, please see the sections entitled Information About the Special Meeting and Proposal No. 1-Amendment of the Articles of Incorporation.